 A Short Note On Motivation

-I probably read too much on self-improvement and the psychology of “success”.
-What I’m about to share isn’t an original idea, rather, something that's been on my mind that could potentially clarify the illusive concept of “motivation”.
+I’ve probably read too many articles on self-improvement and “success” psychology.
+What I’m about to share with you isn’t an original idea, rather, something that's been on my mind lately that will hopefully clarify the abstract concept around “motivation”.

-People like asking elite performers: “Where do you get your inspiration?” or “How do you find the energy?”
-If they're lucky to get an answer at all, it’s usually not what they want to hear.
+Lots of people ask elite performers questions like, “Where do you get your inspiration?” or “How do you find the time or energy?”
+If they get an answer at all, it’s usually not what they want to hear.
 It's almost always too simple.
-You can even see the disappointment on their face because they were hoping for some kind of secret formula.
+You can even see the disappointment on the asker's face because they were hoping for some kind of repeatable recipe or secret formula.